Arman Karamyan

-Arman Karamyan (Արման Քարամյան; born 14 November 1979) is a retired Armenian footballer and former international for the Armenia national football team.
+Arman Karamyan (Արման Քարամյան; born 14 November 1979) is an Armenian retired professional footballer and former international for the Armenia national team.
 Arman is the twin brother of fellow football player Artavazd Karamyan.

 Club career

 Arabkir

 Arman Karamyan began playing football as a senior in 1996.
 That year, both he and his older brother Artavazd Karamyan joined Arabkir.

 Pyunik Yerevan

 In 1997, they both made their way to Pyunik Yerevan.
 Arman was a part of Pyunik when they won the Armenian Premier League in 2001 and 2002, the Armenian Cup in 2002 and Armenian Supercup in 1997 and 2002.

 Kilikia Yerevan and return to Pyunik Yerevan

 Both brothers moved to Kilikia Yerevan in 1999 and back to Pyunik in 2001.

 Panachaiki Patras

 They both joined the Football League (Greece) in 2003 when they both signed with Panachaiki Patras.

 Arsenal Kyiv

 From 2003 to 2004, they both played in Ukrainian Premier League club Arsenal Kyiv.